A reference to "Daniel" will be added to cell 3 of the array (right after the reference to "Cindy").

 The initial capacity is the number of cells that the ArrayList starts with.

-It can expand beyond this capacity if you add more elements.
+It expands beyond this capacity if needed.

 Expanding the capacity of an ArrayList is slow.